-Table-Development contribution areas in Scheme area (Part 7 of the Planning and Development (Local Planning Schemes) Regulations 2015)
+Table - Development contribution areas in Scheme area (Part 7 of the Planning and Development (Local Planning Schemes) Regulations 2015)

-Reference No. Development (Local Planning Schemes) Regulations 2015) DCP 1

-Area Name DCA 1-DARDANUP TOWNSITE EXPANSION AREA

-Relationship to other planning The development contribution plan generally conforms to the- Strategic Community Plan.

-instruments Long Term Financial Plan.

-Dardanup Townsite Community Facilities Plan.
+Name of area Purpose Special provisions

+DCA1 To provide for (1) Infrastructure and administrative items to be funded

+Dardanup developer

-Infrastructure 1.
-Community centre and outdoor play area
+townsite contributions (a) Community centre and outdoor play area

-and administrative items to be (i) New facility to be located at the existing Civic Centre on Little Street adjoining the Hall and Shire offices.
+expansion to partially (i) New facility to be located at the existing Civic

+fund Centre on Little Street adjoining the Hall and Shire

+community offices.

-funded (ii) Single storey of approximately 170 m of standard finishes containing kitchen, toilets, main activity area, office space and infant health clinic.
+infrastructure (ii) Single storey of approximately 170 m of standard

+for the finishes containing kitchen, toilets, main activity

+Dardanup area, office space and infant health clinic.

-(iii) Outdoor play area of approximately 140 m to include 1.8 m high chain mesh surrounding fence, turf and reticulation.
+townsite to (iii) Outdoor play area of approximately 140 m to

+service the include 1.8 m high chain mesh surrounding fence,

+growing turf and reticulation.

-(iv) Costs are inclusive of-
+population. (iv) Costs are inclusive of -

 planning and design;

-construction of facility;
+The construction of facility;

-• external services within 3 m of building; and
+development external services within 3 m of building; and

-contingency to cover exclusions such as external services beyond 3 m of building; and unforeseen expenditure.
+contribution contingency to cover exclusions such as

+plan generally external services beyond 3 m of building; and

+conforms to unforeseen expenditure.

+the -

-2. Dardanup oval hard courts
+(b) Dardanup oval hard courts

-(i) Upgrade lighting for all 5 courts.
+Strategic (i) Upgrade lighting for all 5 courts.

-(i) Upgrade surface to 3 courts.
+Community (ii) Upgrade surface to 3 courts.

-(iii) Remark surface to 3 courts.
+Plan. (iii) Remark surface to 3 courts.

-(iv) Costs are inclusive of-
+Long Term (iv) Costs are inclusive of -

+Financial planning and design;

+Plan. installation and undertaking of works;

+Dardanup external services within 3 m of building; and

+Townsite contingency to cover exclusions such as a

+Expansion requirement to upgrade switchboard for new

+Strategy. lighting and unforeseen expenditure.

+Dardanup

+Townsite (c) Dardanup oval club rooms

+Community (i) Extension of approximately 94 m (10.4 m x 9 m) of

+Facilities standard construction and basic finishes to include

+Plan. new change rooms and new public toilets.

+(ii) Verandahs of approximately 54 m (9 m x 3 m x 2

+m) with concrete floor surface.

+(iii) Costs are inclusive of -

 planning and design;

-installation and undertaking of works;
+construction of building;

 external services within 3 m of building; and

-• contingency to cover exclusions such as a requirement to upgrade switchboard for new lighting and unforeseen expenditure.
+contingency to cover exclusions such as

-3. Dardanup oval club rooms

-(i) Extension of approximately 94 m (10.4 m x 9 m) of standard construction and basic finishes to include new change rooms and new public toilets.

-(ii) Verandahs of approximately 54 m (9 m x 3 m x 2 m) with concrete floor surface.

-(iii) Costs are inclusive of-

-planning and design;

-construction of building;

-• external services within 3 m of building; and

-contingency to cover exclusions such as external services beyond 3 m of building and unforeseen expenditure.
+external services beyond 3 m of building and

-4. Dardanup oval car park

-(i) Upgrade surface and line-mark existing car parking area of approximately 20 bays.

-(ii) Construct and line-mark existing informal grassed car parking area of approximately 70 bays.

-(iii) Costs are inclusive of-

-planning and design;

-construction of car parking;

-stormwater drainage;

-minimal landscaping; and

-• contingency to cover exclusions such as additional sand fill for stormwater drainage purposes and unforeseen expenditure.